City Survivability Rankings for American Restaurant

 - What tools can help me choose the right city for an American Restaurant?

-- Which US city has the best survivability for American Restaurant?
+- Which US city has the best survivability for American Restaurants?

 Summary

-According to StreetSpring's 2026 nationwide analysis, St Louis ranks as the #1 city for opening an American Restaurant in the United States, with an average 86% chance of surviving more than 2 years.
-Following close behind are Tampa Bay with 83%, and Portland with 83%.
-Of the 11 metros we analyzed for American Restaurants, 9 delivered scores above 80% — a strong signal for this category's resilience in high-density markets.
-City-wide statistics are directional, not definitive; the best decision comes from analyzing your specific storefront.
+According to StreetSpring's 2026 nationwide analysis, Portland ranks as the #1 city for opening an American Restaurant in the United States, with an average 89% chance of surviving more than 2 years.
+Following close behind are San Antonio with 89%, and St Louis with 89%.
+Of the 24 metros we analyzed for American Restaurants, 24 delivered scores above 80% — a strong signal for this category's resilience in high-density markets.
+Individual locations vary widely; even in lower-scoring cities there are neighborhoods that perform exceptionally well.
 Survivability rankings evolve as neighborhoods change; always verify with the most recent StreetSpring dataset before signing a lease.

 Survivability ranges reflect best and worst storefront conditions within each city.
 See our full methodology →

-American Restaurant city survivability rankings — St Louis leads among 11 US metros at 86% in 2026
+American Restaurant city survivability rankings — Portland leads among 24 US metros at 89% in 2026

 - Explore American Restaurant neighborhoods in St Louis →